HorizenOfficial/nodetracker/README.md

     Then run the last 3 above commands again.

-  2. Add node.js environment variable when updating the npm modules.
-This will stop the next step from installing development libraries.
-Install new nodejs module and remove old ones.
+  2. Install/update new nodejs modules and remove old ones.
+Use a node.js environment variable when updating the npm modules.
+This will stop npm from installing development libraries.

       *  NODE_ENV=production npm install